 She holds a Bachelor of Arts (Honours) degree from the University of Hong Kong and has extensive experience in communications, advertising and community engagement, as well as media and investor relations, in both the public and private sectors before joining CDL.

-Mr Ivan Ng joined CDL as Chief Technology Officer in 2016, with overall responsibility for CDL’s Technology Strategy and Operations.
-He has over 20 years of experience in the IT industry with a track record in consulting, business and IT management.
+Mr Ivan Ng joined CDL as Chief Technology Officer in 2016, with responsibility for the CDL Group’s Technology Strategy and Operations.
+He has over 20 years of experience in the IT industry with a track record in both business and IT management.

-Prior to joining CDL, Mr Ng has held senior leadership roles in technology multi-nationals such as HP, Dell and ServiceNow, where he led their IT solutions and services business.
-He was Chief Information Officer of Pactera (previously HiSoft International), a global IT Services Leader listed on NASDAQ, where he managed their IT, Quality and Security operations worldwide.
-He has gained a deep appreciation of the Asia Pacific market, having worked in Japan, China, Indonesia and Singapore.
+Prior to joining CDL, Mr Ng has held senior leadership positions in multi-nationals such as HP, Dell and ServiceNow, where he led their regional IT solutions and services business.
+He was also Chief Technology Officer of Pactera, a global IT Services Leader listed on NASDAQ, where he managed their Group IT, Quality and Security operations worldwide.
+Mr Ng has a deep appreciation of the Asia Pacific market, having worked in countries such as China, Japan, Indonesia and Singapore.

 Mr Steven Tan joined CDL as Chief Human Resource Officer in July 2016.
 He has more than 20 years of human resource experience across the real estate, financial services, energy and semi-conductor industries.